knpuniversity/symfony/knpu/3.3-di/defaults-autowire-autoconfigure.md

 "opt in" to any of the new features.
 That means that the traditional way of configuring services that you've been using until now still works and always will.
 Winning!

-But even if you ultimately chose *not* to use some of these new features, you need to understand how they work, because you'll see them a lot.
+But even if you ultimately choose *not* to use some of these new features, you need to understand how they work, because you'll see them a lot.
 For example, the Symfony documentation has already been updated to assume you're using these.